tuur/sdoh_n2c2track2_ucsf_umcu/README.md

-This code is associated with our submissions to the [N2C2 Shared Task - Track 2](https://n2c2.dbmi.hms.harvard.edu/2022-track-2), on extraction of social determinants of health from clinica notes.
+This code is associated with our submissions to the [N2C2 Shared Task - Track 2](https://n2c2.dbmi.hms.harvard.edu/2022-track-2), on extraction of social determinants of health from clinical notes.

 # What is here: